-The reach-out school programme was expanded in 2007 when the museum was able to acquire a 40 ft. bus which enabled us to bring the museum to the reach of schoolchildren in the remotest villages of the country.
+The Reach-Out Program of the museum was initiated on 18 July 2004 and expanded in 2007 when the museum was able to acquire a 40 ft. bus (hereinafter, Mobile Museum) which enabled us to bring the museum to the reach of schoolchildren in the remotest villages of the country.

-• An oral history project where students above grade VII are encouraged to interview elders in the family to recount their experiences and heroism during the Liberation War.
-In the process more than 40,000 pieces of oral history has been collected.
+An oral history project under this program has been initiated where the students above grade VII are encouraged to interview elders in the family to recount their experiences and heroism during the Liberation War.
+In the process more than 50,922 (as of August 2021) pieces of oral history has been collected.